Construction of Solana, with three construction workers walking across the wood-framed building, featuring timber I-beams/I-joists

 Post + beam

 Designed for exceptional energy efficiency, Solana is a 20-unit, three-storey luxury condominium complex built for Whistler’s retired seniors.
 The developer wanted to build for quality, comfort and sustainability.
 Wood was chosen to meet the ambitious energy efficiency and aesthetic goals.
 Even with floor-to-ceiling windows, the high-performance building envelope exceeded Built Green Platinum certification requirements.
-The combination of wood-framed, airtight walls together with triple-pane windows, a heat recovery ventilation system and passive solar heating made Solana one of the most energy-efficient buildings in BC at the time it was completed.
+The combination of wood-framed, airtight walls together with triple-pane windows, a heat recovery ventilation system and passive solar heating made Solana one of the most energy-efficient buildings in B.C. at the time it was completed.

 The project was framed using a variety of engineered wood products and sustainable building techniques.
 Wood helps reduce thermal bridging which leads to heat loss, and the wood building components were engineered to fit tight, reducing air leakage, which means residents will enjoy lower utility bills for years.

 Wood is featured prominently in the roof, stairways, columns, beams, floors, bearing walls and exterior cladding.
-Laminated veneer lumber (LVL) panels frame the upper decks, the parking garage ceiling, and even the elevator shaft.
+Laminated veneer lumber (LVL) panels frame the upper decks, the parking garage ceiling and even the elevator shaft.
 LVL offers dimensional stability and a high strength-to-weight ratio, making it well-suited for both vertical and horizontal applications.

 Structural insulated panels (SIPs) for all exterior walls were used.
 SIPs are manufactured using rigid insulation sandwiched between wood structural panels for a high-performance wall system.
 Solana’s designers added a second wall on the inside of the SIPs to house the mechanical and electrical services; this additional wall was framed using dimension lumber and then filled with batt insulation for a double-insulated system.